Andrew Brown Jr.'s family and DA offer different accounts of his car's movements during the fatal police shooting - KESQ

 Attorneys for Brown’s family said they were deeply disappointed in the judge’s ruling.

-“In this modern civil rights crisis where we see Black people killed by the police everywhere we look, video evidence is the key to discerning the truth and getting well-deserved justice for victims of senseless murders,” the team said.
+“In this modern civil rights crisis where we see Black people killed by the police everywhere we look, video evidence is the key to discerning the truth and getting well-deserved justice for victims of senseless murders,” the team said in a statement.

 Family members also responded with skepticism at the district attorney’s account of the shooting.